mbastard42/KASP/README.md

 ### ./*/dev/Makefiles

 `Makefiles` in the `dev/` directory provide rules for managing Docker containers to **develop components as standalone entities**.
-A volume is used to synchronize changes between the host and the container. **This Makefiles must be executed from within the `dev/` directory** to ensure correct volume mounting.
+A volume is used to synchronize changes between the host and the container.

 ```Makefile
 MAKEFLAGS := --silent